cosmos/sdk-tutorials/ida-customizations/README.md

   items:
     - title: Timeline and deadlines
       description: |
-        Academy start: December 1st<br/><br/>
+        Academy start: May 18th<br/><br/>
-        Program duration: December 1st, 2022 till February 2nd, 2023 (seven weeks, including a two-week holiday period from December 22nd till January 5th)<br/><br/>
+        Program duration: May 18th, 2023 until July 6th, 2023 (seven weeks)<br/><br/>
-        Exam period: February 2nd, 2023 to March 2nd, 2023<br/><br/>
+        Exam period: July 6th, 2023 to August 4th, 2023<br/><br/>
-        Results available: March 16th, 2023<br/><br/>
+        Results available: August 18th, 2023<br/><br/>
     - title: What you will learn
       description: |
-        Over the next nine weeks (7+2), you will dive deep into the Cosmos Ecosystem, starting with a high-level introduction to familiarize yourself with the main concepts.
+        Over the next seven weeks, you will dive deep into the Cosmos Ecosystem, starting with a high-level introduction to familiarize yourself with the main concepts.
 Next, you will put theory into practice by learning how to initiate and build an application-specific blockchain using the Cosmos SDK; how to use the Ignite CLI to scaffold modules for your blockchain; and how to connect a chain with other chains using the Inter-Blockchain Communication Protocol (IBC).
 You will learn how to build frontend and backend applications using CosmJS; operate nodes and validate on a Cosmos blockchain; and run a relaying infrastructure between IBC-connected chains.
     - title: How to get the most out of the Academy
       description: |
           The Academy is self-paced and flexible, so you do not have to be online at particular times.
 You can follow the weekly plan or go through the learning material at your own pace.
 We recommend allocating about 10 to 15 hours a week to get through all the material.<br/><br/>